fictionco/fiction/@apps/factor/docs/creating-plugins.md

 ## Starting Your Plugin

-The first step is to add some code to your plugin "entry" or "main" files (set with `target` property).
+The first step is to add some code to your plugin "entry" or "main" files (set with `load` property).

 These files typically "hook" into Factor via functions, filters and callbacks.
 A few examples of what you can do: